DCKento/PhishText.Ai/README.md

 * The accuracy of the solution depends on the effectiveness of the GPT-3.5-turbo model in detecting phishing attempts and the reliability of the VirusTotal API.
 * Overuse may result in hitting rate limits or large financial charge for both OpenAI and VirusTotal APIs.
-* Phishtext.AI may not correctly interpret URLs that do not match the regular expression used for URL extraction.
+* PhishText.Ai may not correctly interpret URLs that do not match the regular expression used for URL extraction.
 * The model can potentially output false positives or negatives.
 * The OpenAI API key and the VirusTotal API key are hardcoded, posing a potential security risk if the code is publicly exposed.